 - 1 to 2 cups white chocolate melting wafers (for dipping the cookies)

-Add in the egg and beat until smooth.
-Next add in the molasses and beat until well combined.
+- Add in the egg and beat until smooth.
+Next add in the molasses and mix until combined.

-Place the flour, baking soda, cinnamon, ginger, cloves and salt into a sifter (if you don’t have a sifter, whisk in a bowl), and then add to the butter mixture.
-Mix until combined.
+- Place the flour, baking soda, cinnamon, ginger, cloves and salt into a sifter (if you don’t have a sifter, whisk in a bowl), and then add to the butter mixture.
+Mix just until combined.
+Be careful not to mix.
+Refrigerate dough 10-15 minutes.

 Wrap these gingerdoodles up in a clear bag with ribbon and pass out to friends and coworkers.
 They will all love you!